Looking for a simple family chore chart and management system to implement in your home? This one has been a winner for our family!

 Today, years later, all four of them contribute to the family through chores.
 The older 3 rotate through a zone schedule in the family chore chart that I will share below.
 They are responsible for the entire house between the three of them.
 They do bathrooms, sweep floors, do all the dishes, wash and fold all the laundry, and keep their rooms clean.

 The youngest child, Luke, does have responsibilities.
 He helps me with tasks as much as possible.
 He also unloads the silverware and dumps the bathroom trash.
 All of the children rotate with helping me prepare the dinner meal each day.
-Breakfast and lunch for 3-4 months are prepared in one afternoon with our breakfast and lunch station.
+Breakfast and lunch for 3-4 months are prepared in one afternoon.

 As a single mom, this is a big relief.
 We are home most of the time and our house easily gets wrecked.
 Having the children responsible for almost all of the chores really lightens my load so that I can tend to other tasks.
 Their contribution to the family takes only about 30 minutes of their day, but it saves me hours.